drocheam/optrace/docs/source/examples.rst

 **File**: `examples/sphere_projections.py <https://github.com/drocheam/optrace/blob/main/examples/sphere_projections.py>`_

 **Description**: This script demonstrates the effect of different projections methods for a spherical surface detector.
-There are multiple same power cone sources that illuminate the spherical area and display a Tissot indicatrix in the detector view.
+Multiple point sources emit an angular cone spectrum and illuminate a spherical detector.
+The detector view then displays an equivalent of a Tissot's indicatrix.

 **Screenshots**: